Frequently Asked questions

 The answer is no, there is no legal requirement to use a funeral director, however your loved one will need to be cared for between the time of death until the funeral and legal forms must be obtained before burial can be made.
 There are practical considerations regarding handling and looking after a deceased person.
 Most families benefit from the involvement of a funeral director but if you are confident and capable there is no reason why you should not arrange a family led funeral.

 Yes, as long as the family haven’t requested “no flowers” or “family flowers only”.
+Cut flowers only.
 Please no plastic wrapping and see our terms and conditions above.

 Please do, we encourage our families to consider doing this.

 Whilst dogs are welcome, they MUST be on a lead at all times even in the car park.
 NO dog fouling.
 Please ensure you have bags with you and that you clear up after your dog.

 Yes.
 We have the facilities to hold a service at the burial ground